castle-xyz/ghost-tests/ui/README.md

 ![Castle UI API](gif.gif)

 The Castle UI API allows you to add user interface elements that allow interaction with your game.
-Applications can range from simple debug user interface while developing games to user-facing level editors or text-based adventure games etc.
+Castle manages the laying out of your UI relative to the rest of Castle's UI.
+Uses can range from simple debug tools while developing games to user-facing level editors or text-based adventure games etc.

 ## Tutorial